AbuSuudy/AZ-204/AZ-204/6) Identity/Indentity.md

 ![](Images/Pasted%20image%2020251202111925.png)

-You could also set No admin approval for certain scopes and let the use accept them on their end.
+You could also set No admin approval for certain scopes and let the user accept them on their end.
+Except if the type is an application permission which is always admin approved.
+This type of permission will be discussed later.

 ![](Images/Pasted%20image%2020251130160810.png)
 ## Types of Permissions

 **Delegated Access** - The client application access the resource on behalf of the user.
-The application will generate token on behalf of user if they approve and access the resource.
+The application will generate token on behalf of user if they approve and use it to access the resource.
 The user will be need to have RBAC role access to resource.

 **Delegate permission** - An application that is granted the `user_impersonation` .
 The application is only able to act **on behalf of a user** rather than as itself.